radiopaedia/cornerstone3D/PATCH_NOTES.md

 Patching the "new URL(...)" bit to a proper import of the decodewasm in the codec wrappers fixes the bundling/loading issues (and the code is in there already, just commented out)

 Dicom-render (and fauxdom) doesn't do any sizing or layout so `getBoundingClientRect()` is not supported.
 Instead of hacking in a shim it's probably easier & cleaner just patching it out.

+Packaging turned out to be a bit more annoying as expected, turns out we import the zipped package from a GitHub release, created a package.sh script to generate the gzipped tars.
+Eventually figured out it's not enough to use `tar`, but should use `yarn pack` to package up a module into a `.tgz` file to be correctly loaded

+Some event listeners were keeping the node.js process from terminating so `dicom-render.js` now explicitly exits after rendering with `process.exit(0)`.

+The worker threads did not receive the patched `console.*` functions so were logging debugging info to the console output.
+This meant that console output from included modules was showing up on the `stdout`.
+This was breaking the tests (though arguably only for the deprecated "json" output).
+ESBuild has a `drop: ['console']` output that removes console calls from the produced output.
+Unfortunately Emscripten (used by some of the codecs)     generates JS glue code that stores the console logging calls to be passed into Wasm functions, along the lines of `callback = foo || console.log.bind(console)`, when the console bind was replaced by ESBuild (with `undefined`) the Wasm codecs started breaking.
+Since this is not in cornerstone core but in the separate [codecs](https://github.com/cornerstonejs/codecs) repo patching is not practical, looking into ESBuild patching the source at build time.

+This would manifest as a cryptic `Error [TypeError]: (intermediate value)(intermediate value)(intermediate value) is not a function` error, it would happen inside the worker so very little debugging options available and the backtrace is also missing crucial information.
+Added another ESBuild plugin that takes care of patching this out in every wasm decoder module that is touched during build.

+Turns out process.exit() will [not wait for stdout output to be written](https://github.com/nodejs/node/issues/12921#issuecomment-300733885), which was breaking standardout (Ruby would only receive 64K worth of `stdout` output).
+Again, this was only breaking the `json` output but was pointing at forcing `process.exit` not being a good solution here.
+Workers in node can be [`unref`-d](https://nodejs.org/api/worker_threads.html#workerunref) which should make running workers not block script completion.
+Fixed this in the patched cornerstone build using unref on worker instances and that indeed fixed the script termination issue.